ChristianAhrens/SpaConBridge/Resources/Documentation/BridgingProtocols/DiGiCoOSC.md

 ![Showreel.008.png](../Showreel/Showreel.009.png "DiGiCo OSC bridging settings")

+_This bridging protocol is the same as [Generic OSC](GenericOSC.md) and is only available separately to allow using both a DiGiCo SD series console and other OSC input at the same time, both using d&b [DS100 OSC protocol specification](https://www.dbaudio.com/assets/products/downloads/manuals-documentation/electronics/dbaudio-osc-protocol-ds100-1.3.0-en.pdf)._

-### Supported OSC messages for bridging that are also handled in app UI
+### Supported OSC messages for bridging that are also visible in app UI

 | OSC input from SD series console | Internal remote object | |
 | -- | -- | -- |